-She became the Ballet Mistress of the National Ballet of Japan from 1996, then Deputy Director of Ballet from 2010, and was appointed as the Artistic Director of Ballet and Dance at the New National Theatre, Tokyo in September 2014.
+She became the Ballet Mistress of the National Ballet of Japan from 1999, then Assistant Director of Ballet from 2010, and was appointed as the Artistic Director of Ballet and Dance at the New National Theatre, Tokyo in September 2014.

 1972 Dance Critics' Society Award

 1982 Minister of Education Award for Fine Arts

 1997 Order of the British Empire (OBE)

 2004 Medal with Purple Ribbon

 2014 Order of the Rising Sun, Gold Rays with Rosette